P-Vamshi-Seshasayan/iitt-hpc-docs/docs/index.md

 ## CC - Systems Vertical
 The CC-Systems vertical is responsible for HPC and cloud computing services to the users of the institute.
 If you require support, the team would be happy to help.

-Take a look at the [Computer Center](https://cc.iittp.ac.in) website.
+Also, take a look at the [Computer Center](https://cc.iittp.ac.in) website.

 <figure style="">